craflin/umdoc/Doc/manual.md

 | 9   | 10  | 11  | 12  |
 ```

-The second line can specify the alignment of the table column using the character `:`.
+The second line may specify the alignment of the table column using the character `:`.

 ```
 | **left** | **right** | **center** |